bobrosoft/bitcoin-message.com/README.md

-## About
+# bitcoin-message.com

+[bitcoin-message.com](https://bitcoin-message.com) — Leave your mark on cryptocurrency world!
+Save your message in Bitcoin blockchain.
+Forever! 🚀

+With Bitcoin you can not only pay for things, but also store data in its blockchain which will be saved forever on thousand of blockchain-nodes across the world.
+So why not use it for something fun? 😉

 ### Dev things I wanted to achieve in that project:

+ - try to use blockchain technologies for something fun
  - use React for frontend (despite the fact that I prefer Angular 2/4+ and @ngrx)
+ - try Firebase for backend (and some frontend parts)
  - try MobX for state management (as I found it looks really cool OOP-wise, near the same as services in Angular+RxJS)
- - try Firebase for backend (and some frontend parts)
  - write serverless app (I mean: with backend, but without classic server)
  - write beautiful backend implementation
  - write beautiful frontend implementation (of course!)
  - try to use async/await more widely

+## Prerequisites

+Node 6+

 ## Install